Google Docs vs Office 365: Features & Pricing Guide

 If you’re looking strictly for document editing apps that you can use to collaborate with others, Google Docs and Microsoft 365 both fit the bill.
 Google Docs has more free storage and a simpler interface, while Microsoft 365 offers desktop apps with its paid version and supports older file types as well as new file types.

 Google Docs is available for free, but it’s also part of Google Workspace, Google’s full suite of cloud-based productivity tools, which you might be considering for the purpose of a shared inbox.
-While it’s possible to create a shared mailbox in Google Workspace, merge multiple Gmail accounts into one, create a shared inbox in Gmail, or even use Google Groups as a collaborative inbox, SupportBee saves you the hassle with a shared inbox solution that’s designed for effortless email collaboration.
+While it’s possible to create a shared mailbox in Google Workspace or view multiple Gmail accounts in one inbox, SupportBee saves you the hassle with a shared inbox solution that’s designed for effortless email collaboration.

 Start your free 14-day trial of SupportBee today.